cs1302uga/cs1302-tutorials/junit/junit.md

 [JUnit](https://junit.org/junit5/) is programmer-friendly _unit testing framework_ and
 _integration testing framework_ for Java.
 A **unit test** is some code that attempts to test another, single unit of code.
-An **integration test** is some code that attempts to test different units work together.
+An **integration test** is some code that attempts to test that different units work together.
 In Java, the word unit generally means method.
 The JUnit framework provides the following:

 * A set of static methods and annotations that make writing tests easier.
 Instead of